Audio mastering sounds complicated. Most indie producers shudder at the thought of trying to master a track themselves.

-An alternative, however, is automated mastering.
-This is when a software AI tool like eMastered analyzes your track, compares it to other songs in your genre, applies all of these settings, and spits out a professional-sounding mastered song.
+An alternative, however, is automated or online mastering.
+This is when an online mastering services AI tool like eMastered analyzes your track, compares it to other songs in your genre, applies a variety of relevant settings, and spits out a professional-sounding mastered song.

-If you don’t have time or the desire to learn to master, eMastered is an affordable option that will probably master your song better than someone who’s just learning.
+If you don’t have time or the desire to learn to master, eMastered is an affordable online mastering option that will probably master your song better than someone who’s just learning.

 “I was blown away when I heard eMastered for the first time.
 It did such an incredible job for a variety of different songs that I threw at it.
 I wish it had existed when I was starting out.”

 – Carlos “CID” Cid, GRAMMY Award-Winning DJ (Lana Del Rey – Summertime Sadness – Cedric Gervais Remix)